Magnolia

 The film is included on Roger Ebert's "Great Movies" list.
 D

-Exodus 8:2 KJV reads, "And if thou refuse to let them go, behold, I will smite all thy borders [...]
+Exodus 8:2 KJV reads, "And if thou refuse to let them go, behold, I will smite all thy borders with [...]
 D

 At 188 minutes, this is Paul Thomas Anderson's longest film to date.
 D